sybilhoangRG/support.balsamiq.com/content/sales/gdrivesubscription.md

 ## Changing Your Plan

-As an administrator, you can upgrade and downgrade plans, and change plan frequency (monthly to yearly or vice versa) at any time.
+As an administrator, you can upgrade to a plan that includes a higher number of editors, or downgrade to one that includes a lower number of editors.
+You may also change the plan frequency (monthly to yearly or vice versa) at any time.

-First go to your billing page, as described [above](#updating-your-credit-card-or-invoice-information).
-Then select "Change Plan", verify that the correct plan is chosen, and then tick the option for "Monthly" or "Yearly".
+To make the changes, you will need to go your billing page, as described [above](#updating-your-credit-card-or-invoice-information).
+Then select "Change Plan", verify that the correct **new** plan is chosen (e.g. if you are on the 5-editor plan, but wish to upgrade to 7 editors, you will select the 7-editor plan from the list), and then tick the option for "Monthly" or "Yearly".
 Select "Change Plan" and then "Confirm Plan".

 You will automatically receive credit for any time remaining on your old plan.
 If additional money is required, your credit card will be charged for the remainder due.
 If there is any unused credit, it will be applied toward future renewals.